Background & Purpose

 Does this affect you?

-• Financial market participants: Investors and banks that trade in government securities benefit from a stable and well-functioning market for state debt.
+• Financial market participants: Investors and banks benefit from the stable and predictable management of Swedish government bonds.

 In Practice

-• The risk associated with the state's borrowing has remained low throughout the period.
+• Financial risks associated with the debt have remained low throughout the period.